ekoindia/wlc-webapp/README.md

 ## 💼 Business Features:

 ### 📈 Pricing Configuration for Admins:
+To add pricing configuration page for a new product in the Admin portal under "Pricing & Commission" left-menu section, use the following steps:
 1. Create a page-component for the pricing configuration running the command `npm run g`
    1. Select "Component"
    2. Enter the name of the page-component (eg: `TrainTravel`)